Cereals High In Dietary Fiber (Dietitian Picks!)

 Dietary fiber is a type of carbohydrate found in many different plant foods like grains, fruits, vegetables, nuts, seeds, beans and legumes.
 Animal proteins do not contain fiber and fiber provides very little energy (or calories) to the body because we actually cannot digest it!

-There are actually many different types of fiber and, while our body cannot digest it, fiber has been shown to have many positive impacts on our health including:
+There are actually many different types of fiber with the main categories being soluble fiber and insoluble fiber.
+While our body cannot digest it, fiber has been shown to have many positive impacts on our health by supporting:

 and more!